What to do when your company's passwords are exposed in a data breach

 Step 4: Enable MFA Where Missing

 If the breached accounts didn’t have multi-factor authentication, enable it now.
-It won’t help with stolen session tokens, but it stops anyone from reusing those passwords.
+MFA won’t help with stolen session tokens, but it stops anyone from reusing those passwords to log in fresh.

 Step 5: Check for Lateral Movement

 Tell affected employees what happened and what you’ve done.
 Be specific about what they need to do.
 If they reused the compromised password on personal accounts, they need to change those too.
-Vague notifications don’t help anyone.
+Vague notifications don’t help.

 How Do You Prevent Password Breaches From Causing Damage?

-You can’t prevent every password leak.
+You can’t prevent every password leak or data leak.
 Vendors get hacked.
 Employees click phishing links.
 What you can control is how quickly you find compromised passwords and how fast you respond.

 Enforce MFA on every corporate account.
-MFA blocks the majority of credential stuffing attempts.
+This is the single most effective way to prevent credential stuffing.
 Even if an attacker has the correct password, they can’t log in without the second factor.
+Prioritize VPN access and email first.
+Those are the accounts attackers target most.

 Monitor for leaked credentials continuously.
 Don’t wait for breach notifications.
 Companies often don’t disclose breaches for months.
-Credential monitoring scans dark web markets and stealer log channels in real time.
+Dark web monitoring scans criminal markets and stealer log channels in real time.
 When your passwords appear, you get an alert immediately.
+Build a response workflow so your team knows exactly what to do when an alert fires.
+Monitoring without a response process just gives you faster bad news.

 Review third-party access regularly.
 Audit which services have access to your corporate credentials.
 Remove accounts for tools you no longer use.
-The fewer places your credentials exist, the smaller your exposure.
+When an employee leaves, revoke their access to every third-party service the same day.
+Former employee accounts on forgotten SaaS tools are easy targets.

 Password Breach FAQ